HussinLab/EpiTrack/README.md

 ### commandline inputs:
 -	 -o | --Output_File: Name of folder where results are to be stored.
 This folder will be saved in the working directory.
+-  -l | --PeptideList: list of peptides (no commas, in quotation marks) separated by space.
+Ex: "KLPDDFTGC TLNDLNETL NAPRITFGGP VPYNMRVI..."

 ### Suggested command:
-./EPITRACK.sh --script Pandemic_Specific_Conservation.sh -z yes -o RESULTS_PANDEMIC_SPECIFIC_CONSERVATION
+./EPITRACK.sh --script Pandemic_Specific_Conservation.sh -o RESULTS_PANDEMIC_SPECIFIC_CONSERVATION

 ### Output:
 ![alt text](Git_Images/Pandemic_Specific_Conservation.png)